2023 PBS Virtual clout tournament

 Dates:

-March 25 or 26, 2023 (pick your date).
-If you have a date conflict, shoot your round any date in March prior to March 26.
+april 6 or 7 (pick your date).
+If you have a date conflict, shoot your round any date in March or april, prior to april 7.

 Shooting Range: